 First is the legendary leather jacket.
 Easter outfits with jeans and leather jackets look amazing for get-togethers and Easter events.
 Larger leather jackets like suede coats are also the ultimate outer layer for a classy Easter brunch outfit.
 The best part about adding a leather jacket to your Easter outfit arsenal is that they can both carry and enhance your ensemble, depending on what you’re wearing.

 The other option is to go with a denim jacket.
 They are much more lightweight and breathable than leather and work great in warmer climates.
 The only issue is their pairing with jeans, as it requires some extra time and effort to figure out the correct color and shade.
 Ideally, you want the jacket to have a lighter color than the jeans.
 Alternatively, you can skip jeans altogether and wear the denim jacket over dresses and skirts.

 Of all the items that answer the question of “what to wear on Easter?” dresses are the most difficult ones to pick.
 Classic sundresses are a way to go if you live in a very hot climate, but they feel a bit too casual for the special Easter holiday.
 On the other hand, polished dresses like A-line and off-shoulder don’t match the whimsical festivity either.
 Unless they are in a pale or pastel color that adds a stylish softness to this holiday.

-Some dress options that do work well with Easter include a long-sleeve white hem dress, striped maxi dress, and colorful wrap midi dress.
-A long-sleeved wrap front maxi dress will be a fine choice in colder climates as well.
+Some dress options that do work well with Easter include a long-sleeve white hem dress, a striped maxi dress, and a colorful wrap midi dress.
+A long-sleeved wrap-front maxi dress will be a fine choice in colder climates as well.